Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Resistance for assistants.
 			// 3rd number = Resistance for teammates.
 			"Damage Resistance Reward"		"0.5,0.5,0.5"

+			// The voiceline that plays when survivors are falling.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate voicelines sets with commas (",").
+			// --
+			// Item sets limit: 3
+			// Character limit for each set: 192
+			// --
+			// 1st set = Fall voiceline of killers.
+			// 2nd set = Fall voiceline of assistants.
+			// 3rd set = Fall voiceline of teammates.
+			"Fall Voiceline Reward"			"PlayerLaugh,PlayerLaugh,PlayerLaugh"

 			// The item(s) to reward to survivors.
 			// Note: This setting can be used for standard Tanks.